Skip to main content

 But we could if we wanted to.
 We could draw from star to star,

 To me, this felt like an invitation to reevaluate the metaphors that organize my life and the ones I place at the center of it.
 I was wondering, what do you think about what is lost or gained by the metaphors we choose or don’t choose?
-And what is the value of meditating on or creating from new or different metaphors?
+And what is the value of meditating on or creating new or different metaphors?

 Rob Carney: Oh, well, I think there’s always value in meditating on new metaphors.
 I couldn’t be a poet if I didn’t believe that.
 I mean, that is sort of our M.O. when we write poems.
 Otherwise, why work so hard to come up with them?